Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Like Legendary Dragn, Grizzly can win you the match by attacking your opponent directly and reducing their life to zero.
 Although his stats are slightly weaker, you can use lower-level monsters (who are easier to normal summon) as his materials; you need an earth-attributed tuner and two or more beast-type non-tuners.

 As long as their levels add up to eight, they can synchro summon Grizzly and access his powers to seal your victory.
-Note that Grizly and Legendary Dragon can only be summoned from the extra deck, so you won't be able to revive them from your graveyard with cards like "Monster Reborn."
+Note that Grizzly and Legendary Dragon can only be summoned from the extra deck, so you won't be able to revive them from your graveyard with cards like "Monster Reborn."

 8. Stardust Divinity